wong-justin/chafa-rust/README.md

 `src/lib.rs` currently covers a minimal but usable amount of chafa functions.
 Parity with [chafa's Python bindings](https://github.com/GuardKenzie/chafa.py) is a stretch goal.

+## Docs

+See the [chafa C API](https://hpjansson.org/chafa/ref/index.html) and the supported subset of functions and structs in `src/lib.rs`.

 ## Licenses